Understanding fluid dynamics to improve our lives

 Fluid dynamics sits at the centre of our lives.
 The weather we experience, the products we use, the food we eat, cars we drive, medical care we receive all depend on fluid dynamics.

 The ability to measure, model and predict fluid flows is therefore critically important to the innovation of processes and products across almost all industries, and to the monitoring and prediction of environmental processes.

-Our new EPSRC Centre for Doctoral Training in Fluid Dynamics will tackle fundamental and applied problems providing students from a wide range of academic backgrounds with the opportunity to undertake cutting-edge, multidisciplinary research.
+Our EPSRC Centre for Doctoral Training in Fluid Dynamics tackles fundamental and applied problems providing students from a wide range of academic backgrounds with the opportunity to undertake cutting-edge, multidisciplinary research.

-50 EPSRC funded PhD studentships will be available over the next five years for UK and EU students.
+50 EPSRC funded PhD studentships are available over five years for UK and EU students.

 Centres for Doctoral Training Open Day – 4th November 2015

 The Centres for Doctoral Training at the University of Leeds will hold their Open Day on Wednesday 4th November 2015Read more